 How to Identify Your Anxiety Triggers

 Identifying your anxiety triggers can help you better understand your anxious thoughts and feelings.
 Awareness of signs of anxiety like restlessness, difficulty concentrating, and fatigue can help you recognize when you're feeling anxious and take steps to treat it.
 For example, if you notice you haven't been able to concentrate and are holding your muscles tightly during work, you can take time to wind down with calming activities such as reading, yoga, or meditation.
-This will stop your anxiety from geting any worse.
+This will stop your anxiety from getting any worse.

 To start identifying your anxiety triggers, follow these steps:

-2. Notice your earliest symptoms: The goal when treating anxiety is to notice when you're triggered early on so you can take the steps to prevent the anxiety from building.
+- Notice your earliest symptoms: The goal when treating anxiety is to notice when you're triggered early on so you can take the steps to prevent the anxiety from building.
 For example, many people clench their jaw when they first start to get stressed.
 As the stress mounts into anxiety, they may experience racing thoughts and a tight chest.
 If you can pinpoint your stress when it's just a tight jaw, you can save yourself a lot of worry and pain.

-3. Write down what happened right before your earliest anxiety symptom: Now notice what was happening before you started to feel anxious.
+- Write down what happened right before your earliest anxiety symptom: Now notice what was happening before you started to feel anxious.
 Was it something someone said?
 An email or notification?
 Did you remember something that happened in your past or think about an event coming up?

-4. Track any patterns you see: For people with social anxiety, their triggers will be centered around social events.
+- Track any patterns you see: For people with social anxiety, their triggers will be centered around social events.
 People with PTSD will experience anxiety when reminded of their trauma.
 Generalized anxiety disorder may not have a specific trigger, but it's good to know what your triggers are so you can better manage your disorder.

 It is essential to take time to identify any patterns that may be contributing to your anxiety, such as stressors, life events, or other mental health issues.
 All in all, high anxiety symptoms can be difficult to identify and treat.
 Still, focusing on self-care and understanding of any underlying patterns makes it possible to manage your symptoms effectively.
 Taking the time to address this issue could significantly improve your quality of life in the long run.

-Coping Mechanisms and Treatments for Anxiety Disorders
+Coping Mechanisms for Anxiety Disorders

 The best anxiety disorder treatment will be a combination of coping mechanisms you implement on your own and therapy provided by a licensed therapist.
 A coping mechanism is just an activity that helps you manage your anxiety disorder.
 It may be preemptive, healthy lifestyle changes that prevent anxiety from forming, or counteractive, when you actively calm your body and mind down after an anxiety spike.
 An anxiety counselor can help you find coping skills that work best for you, but a few options include:

-• Exercise: Helps regulate the hormones responsible for stress.
+- Exercise: Helps regulate the hormones responsible for stress.
 It can also help clear signs of anxiety, like a racing heartbeat and tense muscles.
 Taking a brisk walk or playing a sport can be immensely beneficial and can induce a sense of well-being.
 Exercise is not only good for physical health, but it acts as a robust mental health tool that can reduce signs of anxiety and even depression.

-• Journaling: Sometimes it can help to get all of your anxious thoughts onto paper, where they don't seem as threatening or true.
+- Journaling: Sometimes it can help to get all of your anxious thoughts onto paper, where they don't seem as threatening or true.

-• Spend time in nature: Nature is excellent at calming the body and mind.
+- Spend time in nature: Nature is excellent at calming the body and mind.
 If you start to get stressed, find a green place to go for a short walk or simply sit and notice everything happening around you.

 Coping mechanisms should be specific for you.
 What do you enjoy?
 What brings you a sense of peace?
 How can you incorporate that into your every day?